feduxorg-attic/proxy_rb/README.md

 ### Driver

-You can choose between two drivers to sent your requests: "Poltergeist" and "Webkit".
+You can choose between three drivers to sent your requests: "Selenium", "Poltergeist" and "Webkit".
 Please have a look at ["features/drivers.feature"](features/drivers.feature) for detailed information.